 - The patient has signs of a severe skin condition, such as eczema or psoriasis

-Blood is drawn from a vein in the arm to provide a blood sample.
-An allergen is added to the sample and the number of immunoglobulin E antibodies produced in response to the allergen are measured.
+A blood test begins with drawing blood from a vein in the patient's arm to provide a blood sample.
+An allergen is then added to the blood sample and the number of immunoglobulin E (IgE) antibodies produced in response to the allergen are measured.
 Although allergies are likely to increase the number of circulating IgE antibodies, this is only an indication.

 Advantages of blood tests:

 - Requires only one needle prick

 - A longer time is required to obtain results

 - Less sensitive